Greeenways & Trail Plans

 4. What is ROW?

-Partners for Active Living has contracted with the City of Spartanburg and Spartanburg County to implement the trails plans.
+Partners for Active Living has signed memoranda of understanding with the City of Spartanburg and Spartanburg County to implement the trails plans.
 Both the City and the County have invested in a Trails Coordinator position, housed at Partners for Active Living.

 PAL currently convenes a Trails Collaborative made up of several organizations that are involved in trail building and maintenance.
 Collaborative members include the Tyger River Foundation, Spartanburg County Parks, City of Spartanburg Parks and Recreation, the Spartanburg Area Conservancy, the Palmetto Conservation Foundation, the Trees Coalition, Pacolet Milliken Enterprises, the Clifton Trail Alliance, the Town of Pacolet, the Mary Black Foundation, and Upstate Forever.